Polarized multiwavelength emission from pulsar wind - accretion disk interaction in a transitional millisecond pulsar: Discussion

-If the observed low-level optical polarization is due to synchrotron radiation from the shock region, and a single population of electrons accelerated at the shock front produces synchrotron radiation from optical to X-rays, we would expect the intrinsic polarization in the optical band to propagate to higher energies.
-In this scenario, we estimate an intrinsic polarization degree of 12--17\% in the soft X-ray band \citep{Baglio2023}.
-Moreover, if the same region produces both optical and X-ray synchrotron radiation, their average polarization angles should align closely \citep{Baglio2023}.
-Our measurements are fully consistent with these predictions, providing striking evidence that the polarized emission in J1023 is driven by shock emission.
+If the observed low-level optical polarization is due to synchrotron radiation from the boundary region, and a single population of electrons accelerated at this region produces synchrotron radiation from optical to X-rays, then the intrinsic polarization in the optical band should extend to higher energies.
+In this scenario, we estimate an intrinsic polarization degree of 12--17\% in the X-ray band and expect close alignment between the average optical and X‑ray polarization angles \citep{Baglio2023}.
+Our measurements are fully consistent with these predictions, providing striking evidence that the polarized emission in J1023 is driven by emission at the boundary region.

 Figure\,\ref{fig:SEDs} shows the SEDs of the high-mode flux, polarized flux, and pulsed flux of J1023 across optical and X-ray wavelengths.
 The SED of the polarized flux follows the same power law that describes the SED of the pulsed flux.
 Moreover, both the polarized and pulsed fluxes are consistent with each other.
-These results indicate that the polarized and pulsed emissions share a common origin, providing strong support for the scenario in which the synchrotron-emitting shock region is the primary source of both in J1023.
+These results suggest that the polarized and pulsed emissions share a common origin, lending support to the scenario in which the synchrotron-emitting boundary region is the primary source of both in J1023.